Tengo10/TC100-mod/README.md

 ### Firmware Backup

-> The included Python script works quite well, __however for both an SD card is needed__
+> The included Python script works quite well, __however for both a SD card is needed__

 Manual way: